secar600/secar-documents/source/extended_gas_target.rst

     - Switch to :code:`vent` mode.
     - Switch to :code:`pump` mode.
     - If the experiment is still going on, swicth to :code:`fill` mode.
 Fill the system again and switch to :code:`run` mode and carry on with the rest of the experiment.
-- In a rare case of a total loss of network access that lasts for more than a few minutes, the hydrogen lead operator or system expert will have to re-enter the ReA3 vault and stop the hydrogen operation by forcing the system to go to :code:`purge` mode.
-In this case, the system is still filled with hydrogen when the expert enters the ReA3 vault.
-The system will maintain its current state in case of network loss, so the system expert or a hydrogen lead operator has to force it to go into :code:`purge` mode to remove hydrogen from the system. **To stop the hydrogen operation, do the following only if you are the system expert (or hydrogen lead operator):**
+- In a rare case of a total loss of network access that lasts for more than a few minutes, if vault access is needed, the hydrogen lead operator follows the procedure in  `Search and Evict Procedure for ReA3 Vault for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact FRIB-M41600-PR-001653 <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001653>`_:

-- Follow the procedures given in :numref:`reentry` and enter the ReA3 vault.
+- We will install a physical E-STOP button at the entrance of the ReA3 Hall (west side).
+If that button is installed press it.
+- Take a remote reading of the oxygen level in the gas target.
+We will have remote reading without network enabled - either by an external display next to the above mentioned E-STOP button, or a wired camera feed in the data U.
+  - If the reading is less than 0.4% proceed.
+  - If the reading is moree than 0.4% the equivalent protection process must be followed
+- If oxygen level is below 0.4% enter vault alone
+- Close and lock valve on hydrogen bottle
+- Execute manual purging procedure described beelow

+**To stop the hydrogen operation, do the following only if you are the system expert (or hydrogen lead operator):**

 - Go to the panel, where all the gauge controllers are (see :numref:`pump_rack`).
 Find :code:`MKS5` controller (see :numref:`MKS5`).
 - Using the up/down arrow buttons, select :code:`CMG D1465K`.
 Once it is seleceted, you will see a green LED light next to this label.